-This webpage offers a range of online resources in corpus linguistics and the application of the corpus method.
+This webpage offers a range of free online resources in corpus linguistics and the application of the corpus method.
 These resources can be used to develop knowledge and skills in corpus linguistics.
+There are four main groups of resources here:

 CQPweb can be accessed here.
 To read more about CQPweb see Hardie, A (2012).
 CQPweb – combining power, flexibility and usability in a corpus analysis tool.
 International Journal of Corpus Linguistics 17 (3): 380–409.
 [Full text on publisher’s website] [Alternative source for PDF]